 Long-time Transylvania County resident Lyle Reedy first became interested in building fiddles when he moved to North Carolina nearly a quarter century ago.
 He learned by self-instruction, trial and error, and the advice of local instrument-makers.
 “Most of the wood I use is local, much of it grown in this county and obtained from a friend who has a small sawmill.
 All of the carving is done by hand, with power tools used minimally for a few operations, such as drilling peg holes.
 Many of my tools are home-made, for both economy and functionality.”

-Reedy is actively involved in the local and regional craft activities, as well as the area’s traditional music.
-He’s listed in HandMade in America’s artist registry, and is a founding member of the Transylvania County Heritage Center
+Reedy was actively involved in the local and regional craft activities, as well as the area’s traditional music.
+He was listed in HandMade in America’s artist registry, and was a founding member of the Transylvania County Heritage Center